Since high school, Jonathan has a had a strong interest in animal welfare and environmental issues. He has a Bachelor's degree in English.

-The Centers for Disease Control and Prevention (CDC) estimate that three-thousand people die each year from foodborne illnesses, many of which can be attributed to meat, poultry, and dairy products (11).
+The Centers for Disease Control and Prevention (CDC) estimate that 3,000 people die each year from foodborne illnesses, many of which can be attributed to meat, poultry, and dairy products (11).

-Since 1993, E. coli outbreaks in the U.S. linked to meat and cheese have sickened at least six-hundred fifty people, led to at least six developing kidney failure, and killed another six (including three children) (12).
-In 2006, one-hundred ninety-nine people in twenty-six states were infected with E. coli that was traced to bagged spinach from the California-based Natural Selection Foods Company.
+Since 1993, E. coli outbreaks in the U.S. linked to meat and cheese have sickened at least 650 people, led to at least six developing kidney failure, and killed another six (including three children) (12).
+In 2006, 199 people in 26 states were infected with E. coli that was traced to bagged spinach from the California-based Natural Selection Foods Company.
 The Food and Drug Administration later matched the E. coli strain to one found on a cattle ranch located next to the spinach fields (12).

-Salmonella linked to meat, eggs, and contact with live chickens has infected at least three-thousand nine-hundred twenty-one people in the U.S. and killed at least three since 2010 (13).
+Salmonella linked to meat, eggs, and contact with live chickens has infected at least 3,921 people in the U.S. and killed at least three since 2010 (13).